ViolaCello/trees/README.md

 ### Trees as a recursive data structure

-There is one characteristic to remember about trees as we explore methods to explore the data structure in the sections that follow: they are recursive.
+There is one characteristic to remember about trees as we discuss methods of tree exploration in the sections that follow: they are recursive.

 We have seen recursive data structures before.
 Arrays and linked lists are both recursive data structures.
 For example, every array is made up of smaller arrays.
 It's that characteristic that allows us to say that the sum of the elements in an array is the sum of all of the elements up to the last element, plus the final element.
 Turning that into a recursive method relies on an array being made up of smaller arrays.

-Similarly linked lists also consists of linked lists.
+Similarly linked lists also consist of linked lists.
 If we remove a node from a linked list, what we are left with is another linked list.

 Cut off the limbs of a linked list and you get a linked list.
 Cut off the limbs of an array and you have an array.